VladimirSiv/VladimirSiv.github.io/_posts/2022-03-01-local-dynamodb-stream-lambda-s3.md

 ---
 title: "DynamoDB Stream, Lambda, and S3 - Local Setup"
 page_title: "DynamoDB Stream, Lambda, and S3 - Local Setup"
-excerpt: "A simple application that implements DynamoDB Stream, Lambda, and S3 services in a local setup"
+excerpt: "Create a simple application that utilizes DynamoDB Stream, Lambda, and S3 services.
+Set it up locally for easy development, testing, and experimentation.
+This setup demonstrates how these AWS services can work tosgether."
 date: March 1, 2022
 toc: true
 toc_label: "Content"